Austroraptor

-Austroraptor (/ˌɔːstroʊˈræptər/ AW-stroh-RAP-tər) is a genus of unenlagiine theropod dinosaur that lived during the Campanian and Maastrichtian ages of the Late Cretaceous period in what is now Argentina.
+Austroraptor (/ˌɔːstroʊˈræptər/ AW-stroh-RAP-tər) is a genus of paravian dinosaur in the clade Unenlagiinae known from the Late Cretaceous (Campanian–Maastrichtian ages) Allen Formation of Argentina.

 Austroraptor was a large, moderately-built, ground-dwelling, bipedal carnivore, measuring around 5–6 m long and weighing up to 300–520 kg.
 It is one of the largest paravians known, with only large dromaeosaurids such as Achillobator and Utahraptor approaching a similar size.